Are you downloading torrents frequently? Then, you must read the tips listed below on how to torrent safely!

-Tip #3 – Use a VPN and/or Proxy that does not log your activities
+Tip #3 – Use a VPN or proxy that does not log your activities

-- Is fast enough to not slow down streaming content.
+- It is fast enough not to slow down streaming content.

-- Is not based in a country where customer records can be demanded legally.
+- It is not based in a country where customer records can be demanded legally.

 Tip #4 – Avoid IP Leaks

 Vulnerabilities are exposed to VPN software all the time.
 Some affect entire VPN protocols, while others affect specific providers.

 The main issue related to torrenting is getting your real IP address exposed while connected to VPN and get the torrent traffic associated with your location.
 To minimize your risk, do the following: